woile/woile.github.io/content/blog/agenix.md

 ## Secret Creation

-Once we gather the public keys, we consolidate them in a `secretx.nix`, which is **only used to generate secrets**, it's not imported into your NixOS configuration.
+Once we gather the public keys, we consolidate them in a `secrets.nix`, which is **only used to generate secrets**, it's not imported into your NixOS configuration.

 ```nix